valmirjr66/lexora-api/evalo.ai.doc.md

 ### **2. Script Versioning**

+- No script versioning will be implemented in the MVP
-- Scripts contain a numeric **Version** attribute.
+- Scripts are immutable once created
-- Any structural or evaluative change to a script or its blocks requires version incrementing.
-- Occurrences always reference the exact script version used during execution.

 ### **3. Occurrence Lifecycle**

 Occurrences follow a simplified lifecycle model:

-- **CREATED** — Occurrence exists and transcript may be attached.
+- **CREATED** — Occurrence exists but no transcription has been attached yet.
+- **READY** — Transcription has been attached to the occurrence.
+- **PROCESSING** — Output artifact is being generated.
-- **COMPLETED** — Transcript has been processed and output artifact has been generated.
+- **COMPLETED** — Output artifact has been generated.

-No intermediate or failure states are modeled in MVP.
+No failure states are modeled in MVP.

 ### **4. Transcript as Source of Truth**